 Board member since 2014.
 Salmon Norgaard-Stroich has committed his life to educating others about the outdoors, ecology, and our connection to wild places.
-He currently works for the City of Eugene Outdoor Program (River House) teaching kayaking, rafting, rock climbing, skiing and biking.
+He currently works for the University of Oregon Outdoor Program as the Assistant Director, supporting students leading adventures in the outdoors.
 Salmon came to Eugene in 1996, and has a strong connection to the great rivers coming together in our town, and the many wild places close by.
 He loves to garden and spend time with his family in the outdoors.
 He believes that it is the responsibility of a city to focus on positive and healthy youth development; engaging youth with nature becomes the foundation for healthy living.
 Salmon is an avid botanist, birder and lover of watching natural forces at work in the river.

 Board member since 2016.
 Cynthia Waters has been a Nearby Nature volunteer since 2012 and has helped with everything from leading youth nature walks to working in our Learnscape Garden.
 She is a Master Gardener and has a Masters in Plant Biology from UC Berkley.
 Cynthia is also a mental health advocate and an active member of the non-profit Depression and Bipolar Support Alliance (DBSA) of Lane County.